pmansour/interview-guidance/README.md

 - Make hidden assumptions.
 - Over-focus on edge cases, especially for design problems.

+   Edge cases are usually good to understand when they'll have an important impact on the problem or solutions.
+This is especially for programming questions.
+But for design questions, you need to also prioritize based on priority, and sometimes you may need to deprioritize solving for some edge cases if they're less important.

 ## 2. List test cases
 *[Timebox to ~5min]*

 Coming up with test cases early is the best way to ensure you've done the [previous step](#1-understand-the-problem) correctly.
 Specifically, good test cases will help you identify the most difficult parts of the problem, give you a clear contract to design for, and show good initiative and critical thinking.
-The last thing you want is to start testing after you've implemented something and realize you've solved the wrong problem.
+If you delay test cases until after you've implemented a solution, you might realize that you've solved the wrong problem (or missed an important requirement) only when it's too late.

 **Do**:
 - Add test cases for the common case and important edge cases.
 - Describe the test cases as a clear contract, ideally with a table of inputs --> expected outputs (or behaviors).

 **Don't**:
-- Be vague or hand-wavy about your tests (e.g. describing inputs without expected outputs).
+- Be vague or hand-wavy about your tests (e.g. describing inputs without expected outcomes).

 ## 3. Explore multiple design ideas
 *[Timebox to 10 min]*